Spin-dependent localization of spin-orbit and Rabi-coupled Bose-Einstein condensates in a random potential: Localization of non-interacting BEC

 \subsection{Effect of SO and Rabi coupling on the localization for non-interacting BEC}

 In order to explore the effect of SO and Rabi couplings, in Fig.~\ref{fig:chi-U0-R1-R2-comp}, we compare the IPR $\chi$ as a function of $U_{0}$ at $k_{L} = 0.5$, $\Omega = 1.0$ with the IPR for $k_{L} = \Omega = 0.0$.
 Notably, in the presence of $k_{L}$ and $\Omega$ (solid line) the IPR always remains slightly larger compared to the $k_{L} = \Omega = 0$ (dashed line) choice irrespective of the realizations.
-However, for small $U_{0}$, where $\chi$ is small [Fig.~\ref{fig:parameters}], the differences between the IPRs tend to be significantly larger in comparison to the localized state for higher disorder strength.
-In conclusion, one can say that the SO and Rabi couplings can exert a more pronounced influence on broad condensate states compared to strongly localized ones.
+However, for small $U_{0}$, where $\chi$ is small [Fig.~\ref{fig:parameters}], the differences between the IPRs tend to be significantly larger in comparison to the localized state for higher disorder strength. \sks{Here we notice that in the absence of spin-orbit coupling, Rabi coupling does not influence the BEC localization and {\it vice versa}.
+In turn, Fig.~\ref{fig:chi-U0-R1-R2-comp} shows that the interplay of the SO and Rabi couplings exerts a more pronounced influence on broad condensate states than on strongly localized ones, as can be analyzed below in this subsection.}

 In Fig.~\ref{fig:chi-diff-Omega} we show the variation of $\chi$ as a function of $k_{L}$ at different $\Omega$ for the above R1 and R2 realizations.
 In Fig.~\ref{fig:chi-diff-Omega}(a) we notice that the IPR remains almost $k_{L}-$independent with $\chi \approx 0.15$ for very low and high value of SO coupling $k_{L} < 0.5$, and $k_{L} > 2.5$, respectively with a steep increase and decrease at certain values of $k_{L}$.
 Upon increasing Rabi coupling $\Omega$ the amplitude of $\chi$ and the critical value of $k_{L}$ at which the IPR attains maximum shifts to larger values.
 Similarly, Fig.~\ref{fig:chi-diff-Omega}(b) depicts a similar dependence except that the critical $k_{L}$ values differ from realization R1.
 In addition to that, in the panel (b) the initial value of $\chi \approx 0.38$ at $U_{0} = 0.15$, corresponding to localization at $k_{L}=0$ in the void (see Fig.~\ref{fig:density-kL}(b)) in comparison to the broadly localized BEC [see Fig.~\ref{fig:density-kL}(a)] for R1.
 For both the realizations $\chi$ attains maximum at $k_{L}^2 \approx 2 \Omega$.